 Watch FS1 Streaming via fuboTV

 fuboTV could be your key to sports streaming.
 Over 30 sports channels are included along with FS1.
 Of course, with 50+ non-sports channels offered, there’s something to watch for everyone.
-Plans start at $55 per month, but the first month is available for just $40.
+Plans start at $64.99 per month, but there’s no contract and you can cancel any time.
 Standard features include an on-demand library featuring most shows for at least 3-days after they air and a cloud-DVR with limited, but upgradable space.
 Other fuboTV details:

 - Each plan includes 30+ sports channels

 - Each plan includes a cloud-DVR and on-demand library

 - Watch local channels in some areas, FS1, USA, TNT, AMC, and many other channels

 - Stream on computers, Roku, Chromecast, Fire TV, Apple TV, and mobile devices